What is Automated Currency Trading

 A contract traded on a futures exchange which requires the delivery of a specified quality and quantity of a commodity, currency or financial instruments a specified future month, if not liquidated before the contract matures.

-The G5 consist the world’s 5 leading industrial economies - US, Germany, Japan, France and UK
+The G5 consists of the world’s 5 leading industrial economies - US, Germany, Japan, France, and the UK

-The G7 consist the G5 plus Canada and Italy.
+The G7 consists of the G5 plus Canada and Italy.

-The G10 consist the G7 plus Belgium, Netherlands and Sweden.
+The G10 consists of the G7 plus Belgium, Netherlands, and Sweden.

 What is Gamma